-Members of Génération Identitaire during their first anti-scum tour on March 14.
-All photos courtesy of Génération Identitaire via Flickr
+Members of Generation Identitaire during their first anti-scum tour on the 14th of March.
+(All photos courtesy of Génération Identitaire, via)

-Last month, members of extreme right-wing group Génération Identitaire (GI) launched an “anti-scum security tour” in the subway system of the northern French town of Lille.
-About 30 men in yellow raincoats gathered on March 14 and 25 to patrol the trains running on the Transpole network, apparently with the goal of imposing a “deterrent presence against thugs who attack and steal with impunity.”
+Last month, members of extreme right-wing group Génération Identitaire (GI) launched an “anti-scum security tour” in Lille’s subway system.
+Around 30 men in yellow raincoats gathered in the northern French town on the 15th and 25th of March to patrol the trains running on the Transpole network, apparently with the goal of imposing a “deterrent presence against thugs who attack and steal with impunity”.

 One problem with the GI's apparent goal is that there are already 450 officers and 3,600 security cameras active across the Transpole network, so it's unclear why any further deterrent is needed.
-However, one other potential motivation for the “anti-scum” campaign becomes apparent when you look at a recent survey conducted by local newspaper La Brique, which concluded that certain neighborhoods in the city suffer from “an unemployment rate fluctuating between 30 and 40 percent,” while also housing “a large concentration of immigrants of mixed origins.”
+However, one other potential motivation for the “anti-scum” campaign becomes apparent when you look at a recent survey conducted by local newspaper La Brique, which concluded that certain neighbourhoods in the city suffer from “an unemployment rate fluctuating between 30 and 40 percent”, while also housing “a large concentration of immigrants of mixed origins”.

-If you’re a member of an extreme far-right group, seeing those two bits of information next to each other is presumably enough ammo for a whole album of spoken-word hate speech.
-I wanted to know whether that was the actual reasoning behind the GI's "security tour," or whether they actually believed they were protecting people by standing around and intimidating subway passengers.
-So to find out I spoke to Aurélien Verhassel, head of GI in Flanders, Artois, and Hainaut—three of Lille's most important historical areas.
+If you’re a member of an extreme far-right group, seeing those two bits of information next to each other is presumably enough ammo for a whole album of spoken word hate speech.
+I wanted to know whether that was the actual reasoning behind the GI's "security tour", or whether they actually believed they were protecting people by standing around and intimidating subway passengers.
+So to find out I spoke to Aurélien Verhassel, head of Generation Identitaire in Flandres, Artois and Hainaut, three of Lille's most important historical areas.

-VICE: Why did you organize these “anti-scum” security patrols?
+VICE: Why did you organise these “anti-scum” security patrols?

 How did your first security patrols go?

-Our security patrols went well.
-Most importantly, they paid off.
+Our security patrols went well, and most importantly they paid off.
 Our presence is enough to scare the scum off the subway; thanks to our presence they can no longer commit crimes with impunity.
-We had some very positive feedback from subway users—everyone welcomed our group of vigilante youth.
+We had some very positive feedback from subway users – everyone welcomed our group of vigilante youth.

 Don’t you think that the law enforcement agents already working in the subway can handle this kind of problem sufficiently?